Can You Get a Cash Advance With No Bank Account?

 Regular credit card cash advances do not require a bank account.
 Sort of.
 It's complicated.

-Your options become a lot narrower, however, if you don’t have a bank account.
+If you need a loan, your options become a lot narrower if you don’t have a bank account.
 You can’t write a check without one, nor can you visit an ATM.
 Plus, many payday lenders will still require that you have an account before they’ll lend to you.

-A cash advance might be a good option, but can you get one without a bank account?
+A cash advance might be an option, but can you get one without a bank account?
 The answer here is … maybe.
 For one thing, it depends on what you mean by “cash advance.”

 What is a cash advance?